scholarslab/praxis/about.md

 The Praxis Program funds a team of six University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
 Under the guidance of Scholars' Lab faculty and staff, they design and create a full-fledged digital humanities project or software tool.
 The first two cohorts of Praxis worked on [*Prism*](http://prism.scholarslab.org), a platform for "crowd-sourcing" textual analysis, visualization, and humanities interpretation.
-The third Praxis cohort is re-imagining and re-creating a defunct University of Virginia SpecLab project, the Ivanhoe Game.
+The third Praxis cohort re-imagined and re-created a defunct University of Virginia SpecLab project, the [*Ivanhoe Game*](http://ivanhoe.scholarslab.org).

 [Recognizing](http://chronicle.com/blogs/profhacker/it-starts-on-day-one/37893) that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, we see the early